 - The government should enact policies that help entrepreneurs, which creates new businesses and new jobs.

 - Investments should also be made to improve infrastructure and manufacturing processes in order to achieve innovation in production.

 - Intellectual property rights, such as copyrights and patents, are incentives for businesses to expand their operations.

 1. Arrow Model

 Also known as the AK model of economic growth, the arrow model is used to explain economic changes as a result of innovation and technology.
-The “learning by doing” model is also used in the arrow model to explain how self-practice and innovations result in productivity and improve human capital.
+The “learning by doing” model is also used in the arrow model to explain how self-practice and innovation result in productivity and improved human capital.
 It is because learning by doing leads to a decrease in labor required to create a unit of output.

 2. Uzawa–Lucas Model